bluesky-social/atproto/packages/api/OAUTH.md

 > `handleResolver`.

 The `oauthClient` is now configured to communicate with the user's Authorization Service.
-We can now initialize it in order to detect if the user is already authenticated.
+You can now initialize it in order to detect if the user is already authenticated.
 Replace the `// TO BE CONTINUED` comment with the following code: